Arnethegreat/yoshisisland-practice-hack/README.md

 * Debug Menu
 * HUD
 * Warp to (almost) any room entrance
-> [!WARNING]
-> It is recommended to load a file before warping, it may be buggy otherwise
 * Egg editor
 * Slowdown
 * Music on/off toggle